tombusby/cypherpunk-research/README.md

 ## The Cypherpunk Mailing List Archives and FAQ

-These seems like appropriate first items to include:
+These seem like appropriate first items to include:

 [1992-1998 Archives](https://github.com/Famicoman/cypherpunks-mailing-list-archives/tree/master/cryptome.org)